Harithelamin/MOEA/README.md

 # MOEA
-Multi objective Evolutionary Algorithms for the Electric vehicle charging stand infrastructure problem
+This project use Multi objective Evolutionary Algorithms for the Electric vehicle charging stand infrastructure problem

 ## Required Libraries